Skip to content

 • Content type: application/json

-• Secret: set a secret and verify it in your Gitea config
+• Secret: set a secret and configure the same secret in your Gitea instance

 Stripe → local dev server